Port Arthur massacre (Australia): Broad Arrow Café murders

 The café was very small, and was particularly busy that day as many people waited for the next ferry.
-Bryant pointed his rifle to the table beside him, fatally shooting Moh Yee (William) Ng and Sou Leng Chung, who were visiting from Malaysia.
+Bryant pointed his rifle at the table beside him, fatally shooting Moh Yee (William) Ng and Sou Leng Chung, who were visiting from Malaysia.
 Bryant then fired a shot at Mick Sargent, grazing his scalp and knocking him to the floor.
 He then fatally shot Sargent's girlfriend, 21-year-old Kate Elizabeth Scott, hitting her in the back of the head.

 A 28-year-old New Zealand winemaker, Jason Winter, had been helping the busy café staff.
 As Bryant turned towards Winter's wife Joanne and their 15-month-old son Mitchell, Winter threw a serving tray at Bryant in an attempt to distract him.
 Joanne Winter's father pushed his daughter and grandson to the floor and under the table.

-Forty-four-year-old Anthony Nightingale stood up after the sound of the first shots.
+44-year-old Anthony Nightingale stood up after the sound of the first shots.
 Nightingale yelled "No, not here!" as Bryant pointed the weapon at him.
 As Nightingale leaned forward, he was fatally shot through the neck and spine.